4.2.1 Acquiring Habits of Behaviour

 “We acquire habits of conduct, not by constructing a way of living upon rules or precepts learned by heart and subsequently practised, but by living with people who habitually behave in a certain manner: we acquire habits of conduct in the same way as we acquire our native language.” [p.
 62]

-This suggests that the emergence of moral values in an individual is largely a matter of culture and that it has more to do with a child’s observation of people’s conduct towards others than with education about why some types of behaviour are preferable.
+This suggests that the emergence of moral values in an individual is largely a matter of culture.
+It has more to do with a child’s observation of people’s conduct towards others than with education about why some types of behaviour are preferable.
 By experience, most people learn that life is better if they show consideration to those around them – they learn the importance of reciprocity.

 Scientific studies into brain development, such as the book From Neurons to Neighborhoods: The Science of Early Childhood Development, have confirmed Oakeshott’s observation that an infant learns how people behave before it is capable of understanding rules which are articulated in words: